10 Steps That Will Grow Your TPT Shop

 Create a Share Page

 Make a page on your blog that’s very easy for your blog followers to share.
 A share page includes embeddable videos, screenshots of your web site, a blog share button, shareable tweets, and a short list of facts about your site.
-You can take a look at My Kids’ Adventures as an example.

 Work on Social Media Profiles